-- Drink 1-2 glasses of water one hour before exercise. - Drink I glass of water 20-30 minutes before exercise - Drink four to six ounces of water every 15-20 minutes during exercise - Drink an additional glass of water within 1⁄2 hour after exercise
+- Drink 1-2 glasses of water one hour before exercise. - Drink a glass of water 20-30 minutes before exercise - Drink four to six ounces of water every 15-20 minutes during exercise - Drink an additional glass of water within 1⁄2 hour after exercise

 Water is the best way to replenish lost liquid and hydrate you.
 While many sports drinks replace electrolytes most also contain a lot of sugars and additives that the body can do without.
 If you lose blood you would replace it with blood not Kool-Aid so if you loose water it makes sense to replace it with water.
 There are many drinks that are diuretics also.
 A diuretic is a substance that increases the amount of urine and salt eliminated from the body.
-Common diuretics are Coffee, Soda and any substance containing caffeine.
-If you normally consume a lot of caffeinated beverages you will want to drink additional water to replace the increased amount that will be lost.
+Common diuretics are Beer, Coffee, Soda and any substance containing caffeine.
+Alcohol being the most powerful of these substances.
+If you are going to be drinking alcohol or normally consume a lot of caffeinated beverages you will want to drink additional water to replace the increased amount that will be lost.

 For some of you water just may not cut it.
 You want something with flavor or a little more zip.
 You can try diluting your water with a little bit of juice.
 Make sure it is 100 percent juice.
-This will add a little taste and give just a little bit of natural sugar to give you a bit of a boost of energy.
+This will add a little taste and give just a little bit of natural sugar to give you a bit of a boost when you're on the water.
 If you prefer to replace some electrolytes and want to stay away from the pure Poweraid or Gatoraid type drink, try diluting your water with one of the sports drinks you like.

-For any of you that know me or have seen me you can testify that I practice what I preach.
+For many of you that know me or have seen me you can testify that I practice what I preach.
 I drink at least a half a gallon of water everyday.
-I always have a container of water in my hand.
-"Never leave home with out it!" is my motto.
-I can testify and so can many of the athletes I have worked with, that since I have been drinking these quantities of water my energy has increased and I have incurred fewer exercise related injuries.
+I always have a container of water in my hand and normally when I have that morning cup of coffee I have an extra glass of water with it.
+I can testify that since I have been drinking these quantities of water my energy has increased and I have incurred fewer exercise related injuries.

-Don't let the heat stop you from having fun.
-Just respect your body and you'll be amazed what your body will do for you.
 So put it in a sporty bottle, add a slice of lemon or add a slice a lime you can dress it up however you like just make sure you drink up!!
-If you have any questions or comments feel free to email me at Meka@ILiveFitcom.
+You just may see me handing you a bottle of water at your next regatta.
+As always if you have any questions or comments feel free to email me at meka@sailfit.com.